The best high chairs 2023 - tried and tested by parents and babies

 Next, we gave them to a panel of mums and dads to try out for rigorous testing and review.
 We asked our reviewers to test their products over several weeks and report their findings to us so that we could analyse their feedback to select our pick of the best high chairs overall, along with the best budget high chair and, at the other end of the spectrum, the best premium high chair.

 We selected every type of high chair going, from basic designs for simple, easy mealtimes to luxurious, premium models that double as newborn chairs and toddler seats - they're all here.
-And even the latest award-winning smartphone-enabled baby monitors.
 We asked our testers to carefully consider key features including ease of cleaning, compactness, and comfort.
 We also asked them to tell us about functionality, ease of use, and value for money.

-'The highchair is the only piece of baby equipment that enables baby to connect to and be on the same level as other family members.
-It's brilliant for social development!
+'The high chair is brilliant for social development - it's the only piece of baby equipment that enables baby to connect to and be on the same level as other family members.
 Try to pick a chair that changes to a child's seat so that it will last for years.
 We have three versions of the same highchair around our table, each at different heights and sizes.
 Pick the right chair and it will definitely become part of the furniture!'

 What age should you put a baby in a high chair?